 NZ Mitre 10 new CEO creates history

-Mitre 10 New Zealand’s new Chief Executive Officer, Andrea Scown, recently spoke exclusively with AHJ on her new appointment.
-During the interview Andrea said she was thrilled to not only be the first female Chief Executive Officer of the Mitre 10 New Zealand group, but also the first internally appointed Chief Executive Officer after formerly holding the position of Chief Operating Officer.
+Mitre 10 New Zealand new Chief Executive Officer (CEO), Andrea Scown, recently spoke exclusively with AHJ on her new appointment.
+Thrilled with the prospect, Andrea is not only the first female Chief Executive Officer of the Mitre 10 New Zealand group, but also the first internally appointed Chief Executive Officer after formerly holding the position of Chief Operating Officer.

 Beginning her career with the group in 2017 as the General Manager of Retail Operations, Andrea brought plenty of retail experience to the role, including General Manager of Millers, as well as acting Chief Executive Officer at EziBuy and Chief Operating Officer of Bendon.
 However, it was Mitre 10’s culture that attracted Andrea to the group initially.